aflashyrhetoric/adelie/glacier-docs/UI_UX_Designers_Overview.md

 - more.

 ## About The Project
-Simply speaking, Glacier's architecture consists of two parts:
+Very simply speaking, Glacier's architecture consists of two parts:

 1. **The Front-Facing Interface**.
 The part that regular users see and interact with in order to access Glacier content.
 2. **The Management Interface**: The part that site administrators see and interact with in order to add/manage content for the site.
 Regular users will NOT see this part of the site.

-Currently, we're looking for UI/UX designers to help us conceptualize and build the **Front-Facing Interface**.
-The back-end system will be designed & built internally.
+Currently, we're looking to subcontract a cooperative, communicative UI/UX designer to help us conceptualize and build the **1) Front-Facing Interface**.
+The **Management Interface** will be designed & built internally at Adelie.

 ## Compensation
-Pay will be commensurate with experience and performance, with a minimum starting rate of $14/hr for applicants with no relevant experience.
+Designers will be hired as subcontractors for the duration of the Glacier project.
+(This is neither a full-time nor part-time position at Adelie itself.)
+Adelie will guarantee a minimum starting rate of $12/hr for applicants with no/minimal relevant experience.
+This project will require an estimated 20-25 hours of work, including time spent meeting in-person and making revisions/adjustments.
+Designers will be trusted to track their own billable hours for tasks and it will be honored within reason.

 ## Timelines
 We're aiming to launch the platform as a beta by September 15, 2016.

 ## Key Terms & Definitions
+The definitions provided below are provided both for convenience and to help you understand exactly what we mean by certain terms.
+For further clarification, ask away.

-- **Glacier**: This project *or* the website for this project.
+- **"Glacier"**: This project *or* the website for this project.
 - **Interface**: The arrangement of buttons, forms, media items, etc., that constitutes a "layout" for users to interact with.
 - **Page or Webpage**: Refers to a single page on a website.
 A webpage will be the "container" that "houses" the interface.
 - **UI**: User Interface, goes hand-in-hand with UX.
 Concerned with the tangible / tactile components that users interact with, such as a button.